Riot Games: Dispute over forced arbitration clauses

 Riot has also been criticized by its employees for requiring the use of forced arbitration in its employment contracts as a result of the gender discrimination lawsuit.
 Riot allowed employees to speak anonymously with the press, and indicated their intent to use town hall meetings and smaller group discussions with Roseboro and employees to determine future action.
 Riot also committed to removing mandatory arbitration in new employee contracts and potentially for existing ones after the current litigation had been settled.
 Additionally, Riot established a 90-day plan starting in May 2019 to continue to address internal issues related to diversity and inclusion.
 Despite this, over one hundred Riot employees staged their walkout on May 6, 2019, demanding that Riot end forced arbitration for all past and current employees as well.
 About two weeks following the walkout, Riot reverted their position, saying that they will not change forced arbitration in existing agreements while the current litigation against the company is ongoing.

 Others

 Freedom of expression

-Riot Games disallows the expression of personal views on what it deems sensitive issues (including politics and religion) during its live-broadcast esports events.
+In the context of the 2019–2020 Hong Kong protests, Riot Games took action to discourage political statements during its live events, claiming that overt statements on politics, religion, and other sensitive topics "cannot be fairly represented in the forum [their] broadcast provides", and has asserted that the company bears responsibility for ensuring "that statements or actions on [their] official platforms [...] do not escalate potentially sensitive situations."

+In 2019, players discovered that words that are politically sensitive in China, including Tiananmen and Uyghur, were censored in League of Legends.
+The censorship varied by server and language, with some restrictions being lifted after complaints were posted to Reddit.

 George Floyd

-In June 2020, Ron Johnson, Riot Games' global head of consumer products, shared a Facebook post that claimed George Floyd had been killed by police "because of his criminal lifestyle".
+In June 2020, Ron Johnson, Riot Games' global head of consumer products, shared a Facebook post that claimed George Floyd had been murdered by police "because of his criminal lifestyle".
 The company subsequently placed Johnson on leave to conduct an investigation, after which Johnson resigned from the company.